What is being proposed?

 - No busking will take place where it or the audience watching impedes the free flow of traffic, including pedestrians or access to businesses or places of interest.

-In line with Council’s commitment to encourage this type of activity, please note that while buskers must register with Council, there is no license or license fee involved.
-Council may undertake inspections from time to time; when we do, the busker must be able to provide written proof of land/shop owner approval.
+In line with Council’s commitment to encouraging this type of activity, there is no registration, license or license fee involved.
+Council may undertake inspections from time to time; when we do, the busker must be able to provide written proof of land owner approval.

 Why is this being proposed?